-This conservation research program provides students with an opportunity to build and refine their research and professional skills, gain first-hand experience in conservation careers, and work with an interdisciplinary team to directly advance global conservation.
-Students were selected for one of the interdisciplinary conservation projects that were proposed by a conservation partner as meeting an applied conservation need.
-Students are working alongside a conservation mentor from the organization and a faculty mentor with expertise in the field of research to complete the project in 2021.
-Students in this program are enrolled in an independent research course (e.g. CONS 490, BIOL 403, ENSP 490, GIS 480) in the spring of 2021, will receive a $4000 summer stipend and an option to apply for free W&M summer housing to complete the project on a full-time basis over the summer, and will enroll in an independent research course (e.g. CONS 490, BIOL 403, ENSP 490, GIS 480) in the fall of 2021.
-Students are also participating in a weekly lab meeting that focuses on the research and professional skills needed to be effective conservation leaders.
+Through direct mentorship and interaction with conservation partners, students will build and refine their research and professional skills, gain first-hand experience in conservation careers, and work with an interdisciplinary team to directly advance conservation initiatives.
+Students in this program are enrolled in an independent research course in the spring semester, receive a stipend to complete the project on a full-time basis over the summer, and enroll in an independent research course in the fall.
+Students participate in a weekly lab meeting that focuses on the research and professional skills needed to be effective conservation leaders.